 Bathing in a (healing) onsen

 Shibu Onsen is known for having 9 healing hot springs (called sotoyu).
 You can find them spread around town.
 Each onsen have a different healing property.
-For example: one onsen specializing in women’s health issues (bath number 8), eye infections (bath number 6), gout (bath number 4), and many more.
+For example: one onsen specialising in women’s health issues (bath number 8), eye infections (bath number 6), gout (bath number 4), and many more.
 Completing your round of all 9 baths is said to grant you fortune and life longevity.

 Important: they are VERY hot… and you will have to go in NAKED… with others if necessary as it is public.
 However… not everyone can enter.
 Only a selective few ryokans have the keys for it.
 Also what was very relative to me was: nobody with TATTOOS are allowed inside the baths… yep that meant having 7 tattoos myself I could not go in the water.
 Of course I went inside to check it out, but the water was waaaay too hot for me anyway.